 Karen Anderson designs, writes, and produces online communications for business and consumer audiences.
-Her adventures in business writing and communications span journalism, publications management, web content design, arts reviewing, fundraising, blogging, public speaking, and social media consulting.
+Her adventures in business writing and communications span journalism, publications management, arts reviewing, fundraising, blogging, public speaking, branded content and social media consulting.

 Clients / Companies

-Karen worked at Apple in roles including staff writer for iReview webzine (“what’s good on the web and what could be better”) and producer of iCards.
-She was on the launch team for Apple’s iTunes Music Store and served as managing editor for the one-million-member .Mac Internet services website (the forerunner of iCloud).
-Before joining Apple, Karen’s working included editing Northwest Health magazine for Group Health Cooperative/Kaiser Permanente, managing public information at Battelle Seattle Research Center, and reporting for The Hartford Courant.
+Before starting UnCommon Sense, Karen worked at Apple in roles including staff writer for iReview webzine (“what’s good on the web and what could be better”) and producer of iCards.
+She was a writer on the launch team for Apple’s iTunes Music Store and served as managing editor for the one-million-member .Mac Internet services website (the forerunner of iCloud).
+Before joining Apple, Karen’s edited Northwest Health magazine for Group Health Cooperative/Kaiser Permanente, managed public information at Battelle Seattle Research Center, and reported for the Hartford Courant.

 Community / Professional Organizations

-Karen belongs to professional organizations including the Northwest Independent Editors Guild, Women in Digital Journalism, the National Book Critics Circle, and the Science Fiction & Fantasy Writers of America.
-She is a a past chair of the board of the Clarion West Writers Workshop and currently serves on Clarion West committees.
+Karen belongs to professional organizations including the National Book Critics Circle, Broad Universe, the Science Fiction & Fantasy Writers of America (SFWA), and the Cat Writers’ Association.
+She is a past chair of the board of the Clarion West Writers Workshop and currently serves on Clarion West committees.
 She is a past president of the board of Northwest Folklife and currently services on that organization’s audit committee.
-Karen has served on boards and organizing committees for groups including the Pat Graney Dance Company, Foolscap, Potlatch, and LoneStarCon 3.
-She was a member of the Digital Publishing Advisory Board for the University of Washington’s Professional & Continuing Education Program.
+Karen has served on boards and organizing committees for groups including the Pat Graney Dance Company, Foolscap, Potlatch, and Lonestarcon3.

 WATCH: Here’s Karen’s Ignite Seattle presentation “What You’ll Wish You’d Known Before You Joined that Nonprofit Board.”